-Level One:
+Warning-Level One:

-- A letter will be sent home from the Dean of Students Office - A documented meeting with the Dean of Students will take place
+- A letter will be sent home from the Dean of Students' office detailing incident and consequences. - A documented meeting with the Dean of Students will take place

-Level Two:
+Warning-Level Two:

-- A letter will be sent home from the Dean of Students Office - A documented meeting between the student, the Dean of Students and/or Advisor and coaches will take place - One week of weekday detention (1 hour at the conclusion of each academic day) - One week of Academy Service (see page 24)
+- A letter will be sent home from the Dean of Students' office detailing incident and consequences. - A documented meeting between the student, the Dean of Students, and/or Advisor and coaches will take place